-Term-share certificates can be a worthwhile way to save for larger purchases, such as a house, down the road.
+Term-share certificates can be a smart way to save for larger purchases like a vehicle or house down the road.

-If you know you aren’t going to need the funds for a certain period of time, why not get paid more for it?
+If you know you don’t need the funds for a certain period, why not get paid more?

-It’s also a great way to save, because the funds are out of sight, out of mind.
-You’ll still see the funds on your statements and Shine Online and Mobile Banking, but you aren’t able to access the funds without calling us and paying a penalty to take it out early.
-(There’s a one-year loss of interest on the funds you take out early.)
+It’s also a great way to save because the money is out of sight, out of mind.
+(At Dupaco, you’ll still see the funds in Shine Online or Mobile Banking.
+But you can’t access the money without paying a penalty to take it out early.)

-In other words: It forces you to save the money instead of spend it!
+In other words: It forces you to save it!

-Certificates of deposit are a safe and secure option too, because they’re federally insured.
+Certificates are a safe and secure option, too, because they’re federally insured.
 The National Credit Union Association insures your deposit up to $250,000.

 Plus, there’s no stressing over fluctuating national interest rates with a certificate.
 Your dividend rate is set when you open the account and is locked in until its maturity date.

 This means you can calculate exactly how much interest your money will earn over the life of the certificate the day you open it!

 Learn how to save more automatically >

 Before you open a certificate, be sure you won’t need to access the funds before its maturity date.
 It’s best to have a separate emergency fund to help you cover an unexpected expense.